Lift Spirits By Turning Christmas Upside Down

 Freeze Dance.
 A.k.a.
 ‘The easiest way to have fun with children while doing barely anything except laughing.’

 Well.
 Kidding.
-ACTUALLY my favorite thing is when I lead this activity at parties, the number of children who try to get ‘out’ on purpose so they can hang out with me instead.
+ACTUALLY, my favorite thing is when I lead this activity at parties, the number of children who try to get ‘out’ on purpose so they can hang out with me instead.
 Yeah.
 That is my favorite.

-‘But Fae, can you just lead Freeze Dance for me so I can just relax at the party?’
+‘But Fae, can you just lead Freeze Dance for me so I can relax at the party?’

 You know it.